sekika/discfit/README.rst

  K(h) = Ks exp(αh)

-where K is unsaturated hydraulic conductivity (cm/s), h is suction head (cm), Ks is saturated hydraulic conductivity (cm/s), α is a constant (/cm).
+where K is unsaturated hydraulic conductivity (cm/s), h is matric head (cm), Ks is saturated hydraulic conductivity (cm/s), α is a constant (/cm).
+Note that h is negative and αh is negative.
 Based on this equation, the linear relationship ln(q) = ln(qs) + αh is used for estimating qs (cm/s), the infiltration rate at the saturated condition, and α constant, as we have multiple point of (h, q) data from the disc permeameter.
 The hydraulic conductivity is calculated from the infiltration rate based on steady-state analysis of Wooding (1968);

  q = K(1 + 4 / παr)